Embedding in Recommender Systems: A Survey: Graph based Embedding

-\textbf{Dynamic Graph Embedding for Recommendation.} In graph-based recommender systems, dynamic graph evolution is vital.
-Embeddings from static graphs can result in uninteresting recommendations for users.
-Current research has rarely tackled dynamic graph embedding in recommender systems.
-While PGE~\cite{li2017learning} considers temporal decay for item weights, it still treats graphs as static and overlooks evolving network structures.
-Leveraging dynamic graph neural networks~\cite{manessi2020dynamic,you2022roland} for effective recommender system applications is a critical area for future exploration.

-\textbf{Fair Graph Embedding for Recommendation.} Fair machine learning has recently emerged as a prominent area of focus in the machine learning community.
-Its primary objective is to alleviate bias of various forms in models developed through data-driven techniques.
-Within the domain of graph recommendation systems, the emphasis is on preventing models from relying on biased signals as patterns and subsequently propagating these biases throughout the graph.
-Given the profound societal impact of recommendation systems, it is crucial to ensure the acquisition of fair embeddings.
-While prior studies (e.g., GEAR~\cite{ma2022learning} and FairGo~\cite{wu2021learning}) can apply to this, fair graph embedding remains underexplored.
-Also, benchmarking fairness in graph-based recommendation systems is a key research avenue.
-For a comprehensive understanding of fair machine learning, you can refer to the survey~\cite{mehrabi2021survey}.
+\textbf{Future Direction 1: Fair Graph Embedding for Recommendation.} The pursuit of fairness in machine learning is gaining considerable traction, with a critical goal of mitigating biases inherent in data-driven models.
+In the context of graph-based recommender systems, preventing the learning and propagation of biased patterns is especially crucial due to their significant societal impact.
+Thus, ensuring the fairness of learned embeddings is a pressing concern.
+While initial studies in fair graph learning (e.g., GEAR~\cite{ma2022learning} for fair graph classification and FairGo~\cite{wu2021learning} for fair influence maximization) provide relevant foundations, the specific area of fair graph embedding tailored for recommendation systems remains relatively underexplored.
+Developing robust methods to achieve fairness in these embeddings and establishing comprehensive benchmarks to evaluate fairness in graph-based recommendation systems are key research avenues.
+For a broader understanding of fair machine learning, readers are referred to the survey by Mehrabi et al.~\cite{mehrabi2021survey}.